research-fork/ReLuDiff_V2/README.md

 #### nnet/
 This directory contains all of the neural networks used in our examples.
 The file format for the neural network is described [here](https://github.com/sisl/NNet/).

-### ReluVal-for-comparison/
-This directory contains a slightly modified version of [ReluVal](https://github.com/tcwangshiqi-columbia/ReluVal).
-Documentation on its contents can be found [here](https://github.com/tcwangshiqi-columbia/ReluVal).

-Our modified version makes a small change to the forward pass so that it correctly handles the subtracted networks.
-Specifically, we change the forward pass so that the final _two_ layers of the input neural network perform only an affine transformation (as opposed to affine transform + ReLU).
-The original ReluVal only does this for the final layer.

-In addition, we add our new input properties to ReluVal.
-The method for doing this is described in the original ReluVal documentation.

-### eran/
-This directory contains the original source code of [ERAN](https://github.com/eth-sri/eran).
-The documentation can be found [here](https://github.com/eth-sri/eran).
-It also contains some additional files for performing our experiments.
-We document them below.
-#### eran/tf\_verify/diff\_analysis.py
-This is the entry point for running our experiments.
-#### eran/tf\_verify/diff\_analysis\_artifact.py
-This is the entry point for running our artifact experiments.

-#### eran/NNet/nnet
-This directory contains all of the subtracted networks that we used in our experiments.
-They are in the format used by ERAN.

 # Tool Usage Documentation
 Here we document how to use the various scripts and tools for each of the techniques we evaluated in our paper.
 ## ReluDiff